digideskio/Bluemix-Intel-Edison/README.md

 ```

 ## Receiving Data from an IoT Out Node in Node-RED with MQTT
+QOS 1 is the most important feature to get a consistent stream of messages from the Foundation.

 ```javascript
 client.subscribe('iot-2/cmd/+/fmt/json', {qos: 1}, function(err, granted) {